 Web design now needs to accommodate visitors using mobile devices including phones and tablets which means the content must adapt to the different screen sizes using special scripts and layouts.

 This is called responsive or adaptive web design.
-Responsive design usually relies on a website being broken down into a grid of sections (called DIVs (for division - see W3Schools for details).
+In a responsive design the website will resize to match the screen of the monitor it is beng displayed on.
+Adaptive design usually relies on a website being broken down into a grid of sections (called DIVs (for division - see W3Schools for details).
 For smaller screens these DIVs are stacked on top of each other but for larger devices they are placed across the screen in a grid and so these DIVs are designed as a percentage of the available space rather than the fixed pixel widths which most interactive content relies on.

 There are a number of responsive web templates available on the internet, especially those based on the Bootstrap system.
 We have some recommendations of our own on our Additional Tools and Opus Xtras pages.